GaLaXy102/xapi-toolkit/Users-Guide.md

   Unfortunately it's not possible to perform an automated check to reveal the reason for an empty visualisation.
   If you experience this error the reason can be one of the following:
   1. You tried to apply an analysis from the predefined analysis set onto an unsupported source data set.
-     Please refer to section "Predefined Analyses" to get information on which xAPI Profiles are supported, explanations on the single analyses and their usage.
+     Please refer to section [Predefined Analyses](#predefined-analyses) to get information on which xAPI Profiles are supported, explanations on the single analyses and their usage.
   2. The analysis description has the correct syntax but contains errors like inconsistently named variables in the query and graph description or the usage of wrong variables to apply in the graph description.
-     Please refer to section "DAVE Analysis" to get further information on the syntax of query and graph descriptions and some examples.
+     Please refer to section [DAVE Analysis](#dave-analysis) to get further information on the syntax of query and graph descriptions and some examples.
   3. The specified source data set does not contain the requested data.
 In this case the analysis result is correctly empty.

 #### Adding an Analysis
 1. You have two options when adding an analysis:
     1. You can import an analysis description saved as JSON.
-For more information see section "Import of Analysis".
+For more information see section [Import of Analysis](#import-of-analysis).
     2. You can create a new analysis description by clicking `Create new analysis`.
 2. Set an analysis name.
    It will be used in the dashboard and for naming the output file.